transmute-industries/sidetree.js/packages/did-method-element/docs/public-ropsten-node.md

 ## Requirements

 This document is intended for an Ubuntu 20.04 LTS server, with a public Ipv4/ipv6 address, in an Virtual Private Server environment such as those hosted with Digital Ocean, Linode, or Vultr.
 The minimum requirements are listed below.

 - 2 vCPU
-- 4GB of RAM
+- 4GB of RAM (required to build dashboard)
-- 50GB of Storage
+- 80GB of Storage (~50GB required for Ethereum data)

 ## Install Requirements